 - Previous bladder cancer: People who have had bladder cancer are prone to recurrence.

-- Studies that have examined evidence for an association between UTIs and urothelial carcinoma (a cancer which begins in urothelial cells of the urinary tract and accounts for approximately 90% of bladder cancer cases ) have to date produced varied, inconclusive results.3,13,14 Some data indicate there may be increased risk in individuals who experience previous UTIs,3,14 whereas other findings suggest that previous UTIs could have a protective effect against bladder cancer, possibly due to an anti-cancer effect of the antibiotics used in their treatment.3,13,14
+- Epidemiological studies that have examined evidence of an association between UTIs and urothelial carcinoma (a cancer which begins in urothelial cells of the urinary tract and accounts for approximately 90% of bladder cancer cases) have to date produced varying results.3,13,14 Some data indicates there may be an increased risk in individuals who experience previous UTIs,3,14 whereas other findings suggest that previous UTIs could have a protective effect against bladder cancer, possibly due to an anti-cancer effect of the antibiotics used in their treatment.3,13,14

-- Preliminary data appear to support a link between recurrent UTIs and increased risk of squamous cell carcinoma of the bladder15.
-However, as squamous cell carcinoma is a rare type of bladder cancer (<5% of cases), the overall impact of this potential association would be relatively minor.
+- Preliminary data appears to support a link between recurrent UTIs and increased risk of squamous cell carcinoma of the bladder.16 However, as squamous cell carcinoma is a rare type of bladder cancer (<5% of cases), the overall impact of this potential association would be relatively minor.

-The major bladder cancer risk associated with recurrent UTIs in women appears to be that of delayed diagnosis, caused by the extensive overlap in symptoms between the 2 diseases.
+It may be concluded that the extent of any direct relationship between UTIs and bladder cancer is yet to be fully determined.
+However, it is clear that a major bladder cancer risk associated with recurrent UTIs in women is that of delayed diagnosis, caused by the extensive overlap in symptoms between the two conditions.

-While bladder cancer is more common in men than in women, women often present with more advanced tumors and their overall survival rate is lower.16
+While bladder cancer is more common in men than in women, women often present with more advanced tumors and their overall survival rate is lower.17

 A major reason for women presenting with more advanced tumors is the delay that can occur before receiving a bladder cancer diagnosis.
 Reasons for this delay may include: